The Young and Prodigious T. S. Spivet: Plot

-T.S. gives a speech, where he reveals that Layton had accidentally shot himself in the barn, bringing his audience to tears.
-He admits, sobbing, that nobody ever even talks about Layton anymore, as if his brother never even existed.
+T.S. gives a speech, revealing Layton had accidentally shot himself in the barn, bringing his audience to tears.
+He sobs that nobody ever talks about Layton, as if his brother never existed.
 Unbeknownst to him, his mother watches from a balcony, having driven to Washington to find him.
-When T.S. appears on a sensationalist talk show later on, the host, Roy, introduces a surprise guest - T.S.'s mother, much to Ms. Jibsen's anger when she realizes that she can't be in charge of T.S. anymore.
-After a tense reunion, T.S. hugs his mother, but as they both leave, Roy and Ms. Jibsen chase after them.
-Ms. Jibsen, having gotten herself drunk, swears at T.S. and calls him a "mother lover" which causes Mrs. Spivet to slap her.
+When T.S. later appears on a sensationalist talk show, the host Roy introduces a surprise guest - T.S.'s mother.
+This angers Ms. Jibsen, as she realizes she cannot be in charge of T.S. anymore.

+After a tense reunion, T.S. hugs his mother, but as they leave together, Roy and Ms. Jibsen chase after them.
+Ms. Jibsen, having gotten drunk, swears at T.S. and calls him a "mother lover" which causes Mrs. Spivet to slap her.
 T.S.'s father appears and punches out Roy for trying to stop his son from leaving.
-T.S. apologizes for hurting his father's feelings, but his father smiles at him and gives him a piggyback ride, letting the boy wear his favorite cowboy hat.
+T.S. apologizes for hurting his father's feelings, who just smiles at him, giving him a piggyback ride, and letting him wear his favorite cowboy hat.

-Back at home, it's revealed through T.S. in an epilogue that his mother just gave birth to a new baby.
-T.S. puts his skills to the test and invents an even better perpetual motion machine than the last one, and shows how it's used to rock his new infant sibling's cradle on the front porch.
+Back at home, T.S.'s mother gives birth to a new baby.
+So, T.S. invents an even better perpetual motion machine, which they use to rock his new infant sibling's cradle on the front porch.